core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 As discussed below, Group OSCORE addresses a number of security attacks mentioned in Section 11 of {{RFC7252}}, with particular reference to their execution over IP multicast.

 * Since Group OSCORE provides end-to-end confidentiality and integrity of request/response messages, proxies in multicast settings cannot break message protection, and thus cannot act as man-in-the-middle beyond their legitimate duties (see Section 11.2 of {{RFC7252}}).
 In fact, intermediaries such as proxies are not assumed to have access to the OSCORE Security Context used by group members.
-Also, with the notable addition of countersignatures for the group mode, Group OSCORE protects messages using the same constructions of OSCORE (see Sections 8.1 and 8.3 of {{I-D.ietf-core-oscore-groupcomm}}), and especially processes CoAP options according to the same classification in U/I/E classes.
+Also, with the notable addition of countersignatures for the group mode, Group OSCORE protects messages using the same procedure as OSCORE (see Sections 8.1 and 8.3 of {{I-D.ietf-core-oscore-groupcomm}}), and especially processes CoAP options according to the same classification in U/I/E classes.

 * Group OSCORE protects against amplification attacks (see Section 11.3 of {{RFC7252}}), which are made e.g. by injecting (small) requests over IP multicast from the (spoofed) IP address of a victim client, and thus triggering the transmission of several (much bigger) responses back to that client.
 In fact, upon receiving a request over IP multicast as protected with Group OSCORE in group mode, a server is able to verify whether the request is fresh and originates from the alleged sender in the OSCORE group, by verifying the countersignature included in the request using the public key of that sender (see Section 8.2 of {{I-D.ietf-core-oscore-groupcomm}}).
 Furthermore, as also discussed in Section 8 of {{I-D.ietf-core-oscore-groupcomm}}, it is recommended that servers failing to decrypt and verify an incoming message do not send back any error message.